There are better ways than Applied Behavior Analysis – ABA to address difficult behaviors!

 Speech-Language Pathologists and Speech-Language Therapists have the unique, necessary training and education in anatomy, physiology, neurology, and neurological based conditions, language development, and motor development to address self and/or other-harming client behaviors through the investigation of the underlying causes.
 Trained SLP/SLTs and their SLP-Assistants teach clients to self-advocate through functional communication, thereby ensuring that they retain the inherent human right of self-determination.

-Our members pledge to provide therapy in manners that uphold the dignity of the individual while promoting self-determination.
+We recommend that families seek out therapists who commit to providing therapy in manners that uphold the dignity of the individual while promoting self-determination.

 You might not know your therapy program is ABA...